apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

 def disableDebugPointForAllFEs(String name);
 def disableDebugPointForAllFEs(String name);
 ```
-`enableDebugPointForAllFEs()` or `enableDebugPointForAllBEs()` needs to be called before test actions to generate error, <br>
+`enableDebugPointForAllFEs()` or `enableDebugPointForAllBEs()` needs to be called before the test actions you want to generate error, <br>
-and `disableDebugPointForAllFEs()` or `disableDebugPointForAllBEs()` needs to be called later.
+and `disableDebugPointForAllFEs()` or `disableDebugPointForAllBEs()` needs to be called afterward.

 ### Concurrent Issue

-Enabled debug points affects FE or BE globally, which could cause other concurrent tests of a pull request to fail unexpectly. <br>
+Enabled debug points affects FE or BE globally, which could cause other concurrent tests to fail unexpectly in your pull request. <br>
 To avoid this, there's a convension that regression tests using debug points must be in directory regression-test/suites/fault_injection_p0, <br>
-and their group name must be "nonConcurrent", because community CI system will run them serially.
+and their group name must be "nonConcurrent", as these regression tests will be executed serially by pull request workflow.

 ### Examples